Contact Sales

 3. Predictive maintenance

 Predictive maintenance uses a variety of technologies – such as artificial intelligence, machine learning, and the Internet of Things – to gather data from your machinery and equipment.
-According to McKinsey, predictive maintenance typically reduces machine downtime by 30–50% while increasing machine life by 20–40%.
+According to a 2024 Deloitte paper, predictive maintenance reduces overall maintenance costs by 5-10%, while cutting maintenance planning time by 20-50%.

 Predictive maintenance technology gathers data from your connected resources to secure valuable information on the current condition of your machinery and equipment.
 This information is then delivered to your maintenance team.